Grants at the Community Foundation

 Regarding Capital Campaigns

 We will consider leadership gifts at the beginning of capital campaigns in order to leverage other giving.
 Please contact us for information.

 Regarding colleges, universities and schools

 Scholarships - Are you a student looking for a scholarship?
-The Community Foundation holds many scholarship funds, administered directly by local high schools.
+We hold many scholarship funds, administered directly by local high schools.
 Contact your high school for details about available scholarship opportunities.